rckmnt/pui-final-3d-editor/README.md

 ### Credits

-Thanks to [Peter](https://github.com/pickled-plugins) for the kick in the pants.
+Thanks to PUI class and [Peter](https://github.com/pickled-plugins) for the kick in the pants.

+## TODO

+- Generate entireTree from JSON object
+- on hover add another piece, ghosted
+- Save JSON object to localStorage